Gilbert Tuhabonye is a beloved role model, coach and an inspiration to people all over the world. He is also a genocide survivor.

 Gilbert has served as a Commissioner of the Texas Holocaust and Genocide Commission (THGC) since it was established in 2010.
 The THGC is dedicated to ensuring that resources are available to students, educators and the general public regarding the Holocaust and other genocides.
 It also works with interested parties to coordinate or modify courses of study and awareness programs, and coordinate commemorative events to further pursue their mission.more

-The Run for the Water is produced by and benefits the Gazelle Foundation.
-Thanks to the tremendous participation in the past eleven years, the Gazelle Foundation has been able to provide more than 84,000 Burundians with access to clean water for the remainder of their lives through the implementation of water systems.
+The Run For The Water is produced by and benefits the Gazelle Foundation.
+Since it's inception in 2006, the Gazelle Foundation has been able to provide more than 100,000 Burundians with access to clean water for the remainder of their lives through the implementation of water systems.
 For every race participant, the Gazelle Foundation is able to provide clean water to one additional person in Burundi for the rest of his or her life.